 Complete your Statement of Faith.

-These will be finished in grade 10 fall gatherings, then presented to a pastor in September and posted for the congregation to read on Confirmation Sunday.
+These will be finished in grade 10 spring gatherings, then presented to a pastor in May and posted for the congregation to read on Confirmation Sunday.